okta/okta.github.io/_source/_posts/2017-11-22-three-developer-tools-im-thankful-for.md

 minute to share just why I’m so thankful for them.

-## vim
+## Vim

 {% img blog/thankful/vim.png alt:"Vim" width:"600" %}{: .center-image }

 If you’ve ever met me in person (or seen me online), you probably know that I’m pretty old school.
-I learned how to use [vim](https://vim.sourceforge.io/) sometime around the year 2000, and it just stuck.
-Over the years I’ve tried using new modern IDEs, but they never stick. vim has always just clicked with me.
+I learned how to use [Vim](https://vim.sourceforge.io/) sometime around the year 2000, and it just stuck.
+Over the years I’ve tried using new modern IDEs, but they never stick.
+Vim has always just clicked with me.
 It matches my style: simple and basic, but powerful >:)

-I’m a quick typist, and I prefer to keep my hands on the keyboard at all times. vim lets me navigate around quickly, performing even complicated tasks without moving my hands.
-Once you get used to vim motion keys, your editing powers become magical.
+I’m a quick typist, and I prefer to keep my hands on the keyboard at all times.
+Vim lets me navigate around quickly, performing even complicated tasks without moving my hands.
+Once you get used to Vim motion keys, your editing powers become magical.

-In addition to this, vim has an incredible community of developers who build insanely useful plugins that add features to the editor.
+In addition to this, Vim has an incredible community of developers who build insanely useful plugins that add features to the editor.
 I use quite a few
 myself: